mayur29/mayur29/README.md

 🔭 I’m currently working on ...

-I am working as Engineering Manager in Advanced Analystics & AI Team in E.ON .
+I am working as Head of Digital & Data Products in E.ON .
 I have 14+ experince building products across domains .
-For past 2 years , I have been focussing on Data Driven projects in Energy sector .
+For past 7 years , I have been focussing on Data Driven projects in Energy sector .
 In my private time , I love coding in Python .
 Now days learning Pytorch and Graph Neural Network.
 I was invited to speak at Big Data & AI World Conference in Nov 2020 .
 You can find video at https://vimeo.com/472984729/c6c84914ec